Industrial and provident society

 In Great Britain the Co-operative and Community Benefit Societies Act 2014 has renamed these societies as co-operative or community benefit societies.

 The term industrial and provident society is still used in statute in New Zealand, the Republic of Ireland and within the UK in Northern Ireland.

 History 1852 to 2014

-The first legislation basis for industrial and provident societies arose in the Industrial and Provident Societies Partnership Act 1852.
+The first legislation basis for industrial and provident societies arose in the Industrial and Provident Societies Partnership Act 1852 (15 & 16 Vict. c.
+31).

-The consolidated Industrial and Provident Societies Act was passed by the parliament of the United Kingdom of Great Britain and Ireland in 1893, and was amended in 1895 and 1913.

-This legislation still forms the basis of the law on societies in the Republic of Ireland.
+The legislation was subsequently amended and consolidated by the Industrial and Provident Societies Act 1862 (25 & 26 Vict. c.
+87), the Industrial and Provident Societies Act 1876 (39 & 40 Vict. c.
+45) and most recently the Industrial and Provident Societies Act 1893 (56 & 57 Vict. c.
+39), which was amended by the Industrial and Provident Societies (Amendment) Act 1895 (58 & 59 Vict. c.
+30) and the Industrial and Provident Societies (Amendment) Act 1913 (3 & 4 Geo.
+5. c.
+31) and still forms the basis of the law on societies in the Republic of Ireland.